uhm-descartes/ee342/morea/axioms/assessment-axioms.md

 	 coin tosses, we are actually thinking of binary state physical systems that could settle in each state with certain probabilities.
-All quantum states are inherently probabilistic, and all of quantum mechanics tracks these probabilities.
+All quantum states are inherently probabilistic, and a lot of quantum mechanics tracks these probabilities.
 Indeed, what you learn in 342 and 345 is basically the axiomatic foundation of quantum mechanics.
-I debated using spins for this example instead of pointless tossing of coins, but let us see what you think.

 2. Consider the following abstract model of a perfect communication